MileHacker Logo

 Iconic Landmarks

-The Aquinnah Cliffs, also known as Gay Head Cliffs, display dramatic, multi-colored clay formations.
+The Aquinnah Cliffs, referred to as Gay Head Cliffs, display dramatic, multi-colored clay formations.
 They hold deep spiritual and cultural relevance for the Wampanoag Tribe of Gay Head (Aquinnah).

-The historic Gay Head Lighthouse, originally built in 1828, saw a famous move in 2015 to protect it from the coast erosion.
-The Gingerbread Cottages in Oak Bluffs are hundreds of brightly painted, ornate Victorian "camp meeting" cottages.
+The historic Gay Head Lighthouse, originally built in 1828, saw a well-known move in 2015 to protect it from the coast erosion.
+The Gingerbread Cottages in Oak Bluffs are many brightly painted, ornate Victorian "camp meeting" cottages.
 Edgartown Lighthouse marks the entrance to Edgartown Harbor.
 The Flying Horses Carousel in Oak Bluffs is the oldest operating platform carousel in the U.S. The Jaws Bridge on State Beach gained cinematic fame from the movie "Jaws".

 Visitor Information Highlights